upper waypoint

 Pedestrians walk past a bulb-out, or curb extension, at the intersection of 24th and Valencia streets in San Francisco on Dec.
 18, 2024.
 A bulb-out extends the sidewalk into a parking lane to provide more space for pedestrians and visibility at an intersection.
 (Beth LaBerge/KQED)

-One of the most talked-about new laws in the state is Assembly Bill 413, which enforces something called “daylighting.”
+In California, a new year brings a raft of new laws.
+And one of the most talked-about new laws in the state is Assembly Bill 413, which enforces something called “daylighting.”

 In a nutshell, daylighting will now make it illegal to park a car within 20 feet of a pedestrian crosswalk.

-AB 413 has already been in effect for the last year, and the big difference for 2025 is that cities around the Bay Area and California will now start enforcing these new parking orders — complete with hefty fines for drivers.
+AB 413 has already been in effect for the last year, but the big difference for 2025 is that cities around the Bay Area and California will now start enforcing these new parking orders — complete with hefty fines for drivers.

 Keep reading for everything you need to know about daylighting, from how to make sure you avoid a pricey parking ticket to hopes for pedestrian safety around the region.